Nethereum/Nethereum.BlockchainStorage/Nethereum.BlockchainStore.EFCore.SqlServer/README.md

 It allows the same database to be used for multiple blockchains / test nets.

-A different SQL Server schema is used for each block chain / test net (other wise block numbers etc would duplicate and data from different block chains would be merged).
+A different SQL Server schema is used for each block chain / test net (otherwise block numbers etc would duplicate and data from different block chains would be merged).
 Each schema contains the same tables.

 ## Initial Setup